Disability + poverty crushes children’s lives

 Thanks to a kind friend like you, Precious received the surgery she needed to straighten her legs.
 Each day she became stronger and stronger, and each step became easier and easier.
 Now, she’s one of the fastest runners in her class!

-9 in 10 children
+Only 1 in 10 children

 Every child is worth educating